initialize project

 vast exec cluster run

-# Multiple runs can run in parallel by default.
-Use --cleanup to remove
+# Multiple campaigns can run in parallel by default.

 # optionally: remove result buckets from S3